Fried Calamari

 Instructions

-• In a medium sized sauce pan heat the oil over medium high heat.
+• In a medium saucepan heat the oil over medium-high heat.
 Place a couple of layers of paper towels on a plate and set aside.

 • While the oil is heating, in a shallow bowl combine the flour, cornstarch, salt, and cayenne pepper.
 In another shallow bowl combine the egg and milk.